doosik71/configjs/README.md

 print(f"API Key: {api_key}")
 ```

-Replace the attribute names (database, host, port, username, password, api_key) with your actual configuration structure.
+- Replace the attribute names (database, host, port, username, password, api_key) with your actual configuration structure.

 ## Notes

-configkjs assumes that the "config.json" file is in the working directory.
+configjs assumes that the "config.json" file is in the working directory.
 The package name itself (config) is used as the top-level attribute to access the configuration settings.
 Feel free to customize "config.json" based on your project's needs and easily manage your configuration settings using configjs.